GabrielMacJr/Holiday_Investment/README.md

 # Holiday Investment Analysis Assignment
 Analyze ecommerce data to help the stakeholder determine the marketing budget.

 # Assignment
-Stakeholder Question: The marketing budget is being set for next year.
-We would like to know the holiday that brings in the most revenue.
+<b>Stakeholder Question</b>: The marketing budget is being set for next year.
+We would like to know the holiday
+that brings in the most revenue.
 Please complete this task by the end of day tomorrow.
 The ecommerce sales data is provided.
 *Ecommerce Data for December is not provided.